iqbalhanif/etl-bigquery/README.md

 # ETL for Big Query

-This is etl script for bigquery, consists of 2 type of etl:
+This is ETL script for Big Query, consists of 2 type of ETL:
 1. MySQL DB to Big Query dataset
 2. Big Query dataset to Big Query dataset